When you hate someone, you’re drinking poison and expecting them to die. Sometimes they’ll notice your hate, but most times they don’t know or care.

 Understanding + Forgiveness = Freedom from hatred

-5) We can’t find freedom in the past until we stop obsessing over it
+5) We can’t find freedom from the past until we stop obsessing over it

 Forgiveness is a simple solution to a difficult problem that’s complicated because it’s counter-intuitive.